m-deng1928/UX_Opportunities/README.md

 Here's the Job Board Resources for [UX Growth](https://discord.gg/797CgtHMY4), a Discord community for designers and students to explore and meet people beyond their design bubble.

-If links die, let me know, but I just put the dates there as reference as how recent I found it (not when it was posted).
+If links die, let me know, but dates there as reference as how recent I found it (not when it was posted).
 I will try to comb through these once a week.

-I will try to include YoE (years of experience) if possible.
-I know people who have landed roles that require 2-3 years of experience as a new grad but I will try to maintain it as mostly new grad or at most maybe 1-3 YoE or indicate otherwise through YoE.
-I will also add companies that add GPA requirements (Yes, some do.).
+I will try to include education, GPA, YoE (years of experience) requirements if available.
+I know people who have landed roles that require 2-3 years of experience as a new grad but I will try to maintain it as mostly new grad or at most maybe 1-3 YoE or indicate through YoE.

 For UXR roles in particular, I will be highlighting **degree level** in addition to years of experience due to nature of that field and sometimes barrier to entry for more junior people.